trentm/django-markdown-deux/README.md

 1. Add "markdown_deux" to `INSTALLED_APPS` in your project's "settings.py".

-2. Optionally set some of the `MARKDOWN_DUEX_*` settings.
+2. Optionally set some of the `MARKDOWN_DEUX_*` settings.
 See the [Settings section](#settings) below.

 # Usage

-The markdown_deux facilities typically take an option "style" argument.
+The markdown_deux facilities typically take an optional "style" argument.
 This is a name for a set of options to the `python-markdown2` processor.
+There is a "default" style that is used if not argument is given.
 See the `MARKDOWN_DEUX_STYLES` setting below for more.

 ## `markdown` template filter